htribbett123-ctrl/itexpshw1/README.md

                   ●── merge into main

-## What I Learned
-- How to resolve Git Bash permission issues by navigating to the correct directory.
-- How to stage and commit files properly.
-- How to create and switch between branches.
-- How to merge a feature branch into the main branch.
-- How to push updates to a remote GitHub repository.

 ## 🔧 1.
 Created and Configured Public GitHub Repository
 • 	Set up a new public repository on GitHub.